 Hotel La Perouse is urban 4-star hotel is in a 20th-century heritage listed building.
 The architecture of the hotel pays tribute to the distinctive leaning buildings found around Nantes.
 It has the European Union’s Eco-label accreditation and offers strong free WiFi in all areas especially the bedrooms.

 Get a Pass Nantes to see the tourist attraction

 If you are going for a weekend break or a few days, I would suggest getting a Pass Nantes.
 It is a great way to see the tourist attraction in Nantes.
 It provides free entry to over 30 tourist attractions, which included the Tour Bretagne and Nantes history museum.
 You also get discounts, a free riverboat cruise and free public transfer.

 Depending on what you read, some people say it is worth it and some others say it’s not.
 I suggest making a list of top things to do or best places to see then see.
 Then check to see if they are included in the Pass Nantes before you decide.
 If you are unsure still, just wait till you get to Nantes France and then make your decision.

 Nantes France is a city on the Loire River in the West of France, near the region of Brittany

 The closest international airports is Nantes Airport and it is only 13klms away from the city centre.
 Making it quick and accessible to get to central Nantes, especially for a weekend break.

 - There are numerous ways of getting to Nantes, Buses, private transfer, shared transfer or car hire all vary.
 However, if there is a small group of you, I would suggest getting a cab.

-Have you been to Nantes France before?
-I would love to hear it 🙂 Please feel free to share your experience in the comments below or if you know any other places to see while there.
+Have you been on a city break to Nantes France or done any other tourist attractions that I could add?
+I would love to hear it!
+Please feel free to share your experience in the below comments section?

 Disclaimer: Even though I was a guest on a press trip with Atout France.
 All views are my own and based on my own experience.